 The magic of using any AI art generator is to find the right prompt.
 This can be quite difficult to learn, especially for beginners.
 But for such people, or for everyone who needs to find a style or get inspiration, I introduce you to Lexica.

-Lexica is a free tool that is searching a database of Stable Diffusion prompts used by other creators.
+Lexica is a free tool that searches a database of Stable Diffusion prompts used by other creators.
 And it is quite easy to use.
 Just put any keyword in the search bar and get related results.

 If you like any image from the search, just click on it and copy the prompt.

-In the next step, you should copy the prompt and paste it to DreamStudio.
+In the next step, you should copy the prompt and paste it into DreamStudio.

-And let the Stable Diffusion generator technology works.
+And let the Stable Diffusion generator technology work.

 I think DreamStudio is a fantastic, user-friendly tool that will find many happy users.
 If you want to try it for free, they are giving you 200 free credits to test the tool.